Monolith vs Microservices vs Serverless

 While monolithic and microservices architectures have been traditionally used for creating applications, recently a new one has emerged called serverless.

-The term “Serverless” was first used to describe an app that either mostly or fully used third-party, cloud-hosted apps and services to manage the back-end logic.
-However, this term can also refer to an instance where the logic on the server-side is still written by a human, but it is being run with stateless compute containers.
+The term “Serverless” was first used to describe serverless applications that mainly or entirely used third-party, cloud-hosted apps and services to manage the back-end logic.
+However, this term can also refer to an instance where a human still writes the logic on the server-side, but it is being run with stateless compute containers.
 A popular term that is being used to describe this architecture is Functions as a service (FaaS).

-Businesses take advantage of cloud services from AWS and Microsoft Azure to replace physical servers.
-There is no need to provision or manage servers which saves you a lot of money on overhead costs associated with actually running the servers, storage space and salary for system administrators.
+Businesses take advantage of cloud services from cloud provider AWS and Microsoft Azure to replace physical servers.
+With serverless functions, there is no need to provision or manage servers that save you much money on overhead costs associated with running the servers, storage space, and salary for system administrators.

-Less time to market - A new app can be created in a matter of hours.
-There are lots of apps on the market today that rely on vendor APIs such as OAuth, Twitter, and Mapbox.
+Less time to market – A new application can be created in a matter of hours.
+Many apps on the market today rely on vendor APIs, such as OAuth, Twitter, and Mapbox.

-Scalability - With a serverless architecture you do not need to provision infrastructure for emergency scenarios.
+Scalability – With a serverless architecture, you do not need to provide infrastructure for emergency scenarios.
 Scaling is performed automatically and seamlessly.

-It’s on whenever you need it - If you are experiencing a sudden surge in users, you will be able to accomodate them with on-demand computing prower.
-This means you do not have to provision any resources for unexpected situations.
+It’s on whenever you need it – If you are experiencing a sudden surge in users, you will be able to accommodate them with on-demand computing power.
+Consequently, you do not have to provide any resources for unexpected situations.